Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Driven NH Creutz ladder: Floquet Topology and skin effect

 The Creutz ladder is composed of two parallel chains (or `rungs') of lattice sites, interconnected via diagonal $(t_D)$, vertical $(t_V)$, and horizontal $(t_H)$ hopping amplitudes, as illustrated in Fig.~\ref{fig:1}.
 A distinctive feature of this model is the presence of a magnetic flux threading the ladder, thereby introducing an additional degree of freedom through the Peierls phase ($\phi$) associated with horizontal hopping.
 Each unit cell contains two sublattice sites, denoted by $a_n$ and $b_n$.
-The corresponding real-space Hamiltonian takes the form,
+The corresponding Hamiltonian in momentum space takes the form \cite{Creutz1999, Gholizadeh2018},

-which comprises three main components, expressed as $H_0 = H_H + H_D + H_V$, where $H_H$, $H_D$, and $H_V$ represent the Hamiltonians associated with the horizontal, diagonal, and vertical hopping terms, respectively, as depicted in Fig.~\ref{fig:1}.
-Interestingly, in the absence of vertical hopping $(t_V = 0)$, the system exhibits a flat band structure.
-Under open boundary conditions, this flat band leads to the emergence of perfectly localized edge states.
-Further, in momentum space, the Hamiltonian reads as,

-Here, the operators $\sigma_i = x, y, z$ correspond to the Pauli matrices.
-When a magnetic flux $\phi$ threads each plaquette of the ladder, it relates to the hopping phase via $2\phi = \frac{\Phi}{\Phi_0}$, with $\Phi_0$ denoting the magnetic flux quantum.
-Interestingly, at the special points $\phi = \pm \pi/2$, the Creutz ladder becomes mathematically equivalent to the Su-Schrieffer-Heeger (SSH) model \cite{SuSchriefferHeeger1979}, provided a rotation of the spin basis is performed via the transformation,
+Here, the operators $\sigma_i = x, y, z$ correspond to the Pauli matrices, and $\sigma_0$ represents $2 \times 2$ identity matrix.
+Further, a magnetic flux $\phi$ threads each plaquette of the ladder, which is related to the hopping phase via $2\phi = \frac{\Phi}{\Phi_0}$, with $\Phi_0$ denoting the magnetic flux quantum.
+Interestingly, at the special points $\phi = \pm \pi/2$, the Creutz ladder becomes mathematically equivalent to the Su-Schrieffer-Heeger (SSH) model \cite{SuSchriefferHeeger1979}, provided a rotation of the spin basis is performed via the transformation, $\sigma_y \rightarrow \sigma_z \rightarrow -\sigma_y.$